 5.3.
 Security of Customer Data.
 CyberArk shall: (i) ensure that is has in place appropriate administrative, physical and technical measures designed to protect the security and confidentiality of Customer Data against any accidental or illicit destruction, alteration or unauthorized access or disclosure to third parties; (ii) have measures in place designed to protect the security and confidentiality of Customer Data; and (iii) access and use the Customer Data solely to perform its obligations in accordance with the terms of this Agreement, and as otherwise expressly permitted in this Agreement.
 CyberArk shall not materially diminish its security controls with respect to Customer Data during a particular SaaS Products term.

 6.1.
-SaaS Products Warranty.
-During the applicable Subscription Term, CyberArk warrants that the SaaS Products will perform in substantial conformity with the Documentation, and that the SaaS Products are not designed to contain viruses, worms, Trojan horses or other unintended malicious or destructive code.
+Limited SaaS Products Warranty.
+During the applicable Subscription Term, CyberArk warrants that: (a) the SaaS Products will perform in substantial conformity with the Documentation; and (b) CyberArk will use industry standard measures designed to detect viruses, worms, Trojan horses or other unintended malicious or destructive code in the SaaS Products.
 The foregoing warranties are void if the failure of the SaaS Products has resulted from negligence, error, or misuse of the SaaS Products (including use not in accordance with the Documentation) by Customer, the Authorized User or by anyone other than CyberArk.
 Customer shall be required to report any breach of warranty to CyberArk within a period of thirty (30) days of the date on which the incident giving rise to the claim occurred.
 CyberArk’s sole and exclusive liability, and Customer’s sole and exclusive remedy, for breach of these warranties will be for CyberArk, at its expense, to use reasonable commercial efforts to correct such nonconformity within thirty (30) days of the date that notice of the breach was provided; and, if CyberArk fails to correct the breach within such cure period, Customer may terminate the affected Order and, in such event, CyberArk shall provide Customer with a pro-rata refund of any unused pre-paid fees paid for the period following termination as calculated on a monthly basis for the affected SaaS Products.
 Without derogating from CyberArk’s obligations under this Agreement, Customer warrants that it shall take and maintain appropriate steps within its control to protect the confidentiality, integrity, and security of its Confidential Information and Customer Data, including: (i) operating the SaaS Products in accordance with the Documentation and applicable law and; and (ii) dedicating reasonably adequate personnel and resources to implement and maintain the security controls set forth in the Documentation.
 Customer will be responsible for the acts and omissions of its Authorized Users.

 6.2.
 Compliance with Law.
 Each Party shall comply with all applicable, laws and regulations in connection with the performance of its obligations and the exercise of its rights under this Agreement.

 6.3.
 Disclaimer.
-Any and all warranties, expressed, incorporated or implied, are limited to the extent and period in this Agreement.
+Any and all warranties, expressed, incorporated or implied, are limited to the extent and period mentioned in this Agreement.
 To the maximum extent allowed by applicable law, CyberArk disclaims (and disclaims on behalf of its licensors and/or contributors to any Third-Party Materials) all other warranties, conditions and other terms, whether express or implied or incorporated into this Agreement by statute, common law or otherwise, including the implied conditions and warranties of merchantability and fitness for a particular purpose.
 CyberArk will have no liability for delays, failures or losses attributable or related in any way to the use or implementation of third-party software or services not provided by CyberArk.

 7.1.
 Infringement Indemnity.
 CyberArk shall defend and indemnify Customer and/or its Affiliates and their officers, directors and employees against all third-party claims, suits and proceedings resulting from the violation, misappropriation, or infringement of such third party’s patent, copyright, trademark or trade secret caused by Customer’s use of the SaaS Products in accordance with this Agreement and the Documentation, and all directly related losses, liabilities, damages, costs and expenses (including reasonable attorneys’ fees).